-Using his own memory of such farms as a guide, Harsh set about rebuilding the cabin and recreating a farm, splitting pickets for fences, hewing shakes for roofs, collecting other authentic farm buildings that would have been employed in a self-sufficient farmstead prior to World War II.
+Using his memory of such farms as a guide, Harsh set about rebuilding the cabin and recreating a farm, splitting pickets for fences, hewing shakes for roofs, and collecting other authentic farm buildings that would have been employed in a self-sufficient farmstead before World War II.

-Superintendent Scott Durham, who worked with Harsh, says the cabin now attracts more than 10,000 visitors annually, notably photographers who find it an ideal subject.
+Former park superintendent Scott Durham, who worked with Harsh, says the cabin attracts more than 10,000 visitors annually, including photographers who find it an ideal subject of study.

 "Smokey traveled the hills in Appalachia and saw many of these old farms first hand," Durham said.
 "So when you visit the farm, you're seeing a farm as it would have appeared back when Smokey experienced them.